 With so many great meats, cheeses, fruit, vegetables, and dips available, the possibilities are endless for an epic board.
 Start with your favorites and build it from there.

-Setting up a board can take quite a while, so make it easy on yourself by using prepared food.
+Setting up a charcuterie picnic board can take quite a while, so make it easy on yourself by using prepared food.
 I had the foods packed together, so it took about 15 minutes to set this up by myself.

 We recommend that you wash produce ahead of time, especially if you will have limited access to running water.
 Chopping and slicing can also be done at home.

-Meats for a DIY Charcuterie Board
+Meats for a Picnic Charcuterie Board

 Hit the deli and pick out your favorite sliced meats.
 For cubes of meat, ask the deli attendant for thick places that you can cut yourself.
 For simplicity, purchased prepackaged lunchmeats.